leddoo/wenjin/main.md

       this hashmap could also be used to validate that an offset is a valid opcode, for setting breakpoints.

-- todo:
 - rw#2:
     - table driven parser.
+        - generate parse table.
     - effect driven validator.
+        - generate effects table.
     - immutable type stack.
     - optionally generate pc -> type top & pc -> br hash-maps.
     - wasm interp.

+- todo:
     - unified stack.
         - 4 bit sp offset from frame.
         - account for `StackFrame` in bounds check.